balabay/ral/README.md

-# demo-antlr4-llvm
+# ral-antlr4-llvm
-JIT compiler demo using ANTLR4 and LLVM
+JIT compiler ral using ANTLR4 and LLVM